rlipsc/polymorph/README.md

 ## Compile time focus

-Adding and removing components is performed by macros which generate a minimised delta update for systems using the static types involved.
-These system state changes do the absolute minimum run time work your design allows.
+Adding and removing components is performed by macros which generate minimised delta updates for system lists, based on the static types involved.
+These system state changes do the minimum run time work the design allows for.

 Functionality such as building entities from blueprints, cloning entities, and debugging utilities are also fully generated from your types and system design at compile time.

-Essentially, the ECS interface pivots into sets of list operations.

 ### Compile time optimisation